andrewliebchen/a12n/index.md

 ### If you’re a designer, why didn’t you bother to design this website?
 I’ve gone that route with every portfolio/blog I’ve ever had.
 While it’s great to express yourself with the design of your portfolio itself, I find that 80% of the effort goes into the site design, development, and devops, with only 20% going toward content.
 That’s exhausting.
 The stack for this site is a straight-forward Jekyll setup, with little design and development work.
 Deployment is via a simple push to Github Pages.

-### Does Liebchen really mean “sweetheart?”
+### Does Liebchen really mean “Sweetheart?”
 Yup, though I think it literally means “love child.”
 I don’t speak German, and I was adopted so...
 I try to live up to my name, but I’m not always successful.

 ### What is your favorite gif?
 Of all time?
-Probably got to be cat in the shark costume on a Roomba chasing a duck:
+Probably has to be cat in the shark costume on a Roomba chasing a duck:
 ![](http://i.giphy.com/Q7ZckMLgjmthK.gif)

 ### Have you got a resume?